SBU-Chen-Wiegart/Interacial-shape-distribution-ISD/README.md

 **Acknowledgement**

-We kindly appreciate that you cite the code and the following article:
+We kindly appreciate that you cite this code and the following article:
 1. Kammer, D. Three-Dimensional Analysis and Morphological Characterization of Coarsened Dendritic Microstructures.
 Northwestern University, 2006.